-Jeevandeep Shaikshnik Sanstha poi's Arts, Commerce and Science College, Khardi is located in rural and tribal areas where there aren't many facilities.
-To tackle issues like water and electricity shortages, the college has implemented innovative initiatives related to the ecosystem.
-As soon as you step into the college, you'll notice mini-projects focusing on composting dry and wet waste.
-The compost produced is used for tree plantations within the college and for supporting nearby villages.
+Jeevandeep Shaikshnik Sanstha Poi's Arts, Commerce and Science College, Khardi is located in rural and tribal areas having lack of sufficient facilities.
+To overcome the issues like water and electricity shortages, the college has implemented innovative initiatives related to the ecosystem.
+As we enter the college campus we see many projects focusing on composting dry and wet waste.
+The compost produced is used for tree plantation within the college.

 In response to the water problem, conservation activities have been initiated at the college level.
-Rainwater is collected and utilized not only for drinking during summer but also for irrigation, ensuring plants on the college premises receive water efficiently through drip and frost irrigation methods.
+Rainwater is collected and utilized not only for irrigation, but also ensuring plants on the college premises received water efficiently through deep irrigation.

 Efforts have been made to reduce plastic usage by promoting the use of refillable water bottles and avoiding plastic in various forms.
-The college, nestled in nature, is home to different types of birds and animals.
-To support them, facilities for food and water have been provided, spreading the message of 'Save Birds'.
+The campus, surrounded by a variety of wildlife, is home to several bird and animal species.
+Food and water facilities have been set up in their support, along with a message to "Save Birds."

-Despite the increasing use of modern devices leading to more e-waste, the college opposes the concept of "use and throw" and instead supports e-waste management.
-An MoU with E-Waste Management and Recycling company has been established to responsibly process electronic waste.
+Despite the increasing use of modern devices leading to more e-waste, the college opposes the concept of "use and throw" and instead supports e-waste management. collaborate E-Waste Management and Recycling company has been established to responsibly process electronic waste.